joao-svalencar/letsRept/README.md

 *Step 1*

-The function queries a vector of species (e.g.: IUCN, or a regional list), check their validity through `herpSearch` and returns a data frame with current valid species names.
+The function queries a vector of species (e.g.: IUCN, or a regional list), check their validity through `reptSearch` and returns a data frame with current valid species names.
-When `herpSearch` finds a species page it assumes that is the valid name for the queried species and returns the status "up_to_date".
+When `reptSearch` finds a species page it assumes that is the valid name for the queried species and returns the status "up_to_date".
-When `herpSearch` doesn't find a species it parses the binomial to `herpAdvancedSearch` using the synonym filter.
+When `reptSearch` doesn't find a species it parses the binomial to `reptAdvancedSearch` using the synonym filter.
-If `herpAvancedSearch` returns a link for a species page that species name is considered valid for the synonym queried and the function returns the status "updated".
+If `reptAvancedSearch` returns a link for a species page that species name is considered valid for the synonym queried and the function returns the status "updated".
-Otherwise, `herpAvancedSearch` will return a link for a page with a list of species, then the function assumes that the queried synonym could be assigned to any of those valid names and returns the status: "ambiguous".
+Otherwise, `reptAvancedSearch` will return a link for a page with a list of species, then the function assumes that the queried synonym could be assigned to any of those valid names and returns the status: "ambiguous".
 If the queried species does not return a species page nor a page for multiple species the function returns to column "RDB" the sentence "Not found" and to column "status" the word "unknown".

 *Step 2*

 Step 2 is activated only if `solveAmbiguity = TRUE`.
-When `herpAvancedSearch` returns a link for a page with a list of species, that link is parsed to `herpSpecies` which collects species names and `urls` and automatically parses the resulting data frame to `herpSynonyms`.
+When `reptAvancedSearch` returns a link for a page with a list of species, that link is parsed to `reptSpecies` which collects species names and `urls` and automatically parses the resulting data frame to `reptSynonyms`.
-Finally, with the result of `herpSynonyms` the function compares the queried species with all listed synonyms.
+Finally, with the result of `reptSynonyms` the function compares the queried species with all listed synonyms.
 If the queried species is actually listed as a synonym of only one of the searched species (e.g. the queried name is not a synonym, but is mentioned in the comments section), the function will return that valid name and status will be "updated".
 If the queried species is actually a synonym of more than one valid species, then the function will return both species names and the status will still be "ambiguous".